bytewax/bytewax/docs/tutorials/handling-missing-data/index.md

 :lineno-match:
 ```

 We also create a `StatefulImputer` wrapper class that will create an instance of `WindowedArray` and return it when the stateful map operator needs to be built.
-This is useful as the stateful map operator {py:obj}`~bytewax.operators.stateful_map` requires stateful operations to be encapsulated in objects (for example, in a streaming data processing framework where state needs to be maintained across batches of data), thus the StatefulImputer provides a convenient wrapper to maintain the state.
+This is useful for maintaining state in streaming data processing where state needs to be maintained across batches of data.
+The `StatefulImputer` provides a convenient way to manage state.
+By separating the state management into a simple mapper function, the `WindowedArray` can remain focused on its primary functionality without concerning itself with the operator’s requirements.

 ```{literalinclude} missing_data_dataflow.py
 :caption: dataflow.py